JabRef/user-documentation/en/collect/jabref-browser-extension.md

 ## Installation and Configuration

 Normally, you simply install the extension from the browser store and are ready to go.
-Some jabref installations include the necessary files, so test the extension before proceeding.

 > [Firefox](https://addons.mozilla.org/en-US/firefox/addon/jabref/?src=external-github) - [Chrome](https://chrome.google.com/webstore/detail/jabref-browser-extension/bifehkofibaamoeaopjglfkddgkijdlh) - [Edge](https://microsoftedge.microsoft.com/addons/detail/pgkajmkfgbehiomipedjhoddkejohfna) - [Vivaldi](https://chrome.google.com/webstore/detail/jabref-browser-extension/bifehkofibaamoeaopjglfkddgkijdlh)

+Most JabRef installations include the necessary files, so test the extension before proceeding with the following instructions.
-Sometimes, a manual installation is necessary \(e.g. if you use the portable version of JabRef\).
+However, sometimes, a manual installation is necessary \(e.g. if you use the portable version of JabRef\).
 In this case, please take the following steps:

 ### Windows